Yes. The program is designed to accommodate students who are complete novices and who have never learnt these languages before.

 The program is only offered to non-heritage students who have no prior knowledge of the language.

 Yes, the cost of the program (tuition, facilities, materials, guest artists and speakers) is covered by the federal STARTALK grant which allows us to offer it free of cost.
-The program also covers the cost of the computerized Oral Proficiency Interview.
-The only cost to participants is the partial payment towards the undergraduate college credit, which is optional (the program covers $100 of the course fee, please view the College Credit page).
+The only cost to participants is the subsidized payment towards the undergraduate college credit, which is optional.

-We will review all the applications submitted before the deadline and determine acceptance by December 17, 2021.
+We review all the applications on a rolling basis.
+You will know the outcome of your application within two to three weeks of submitting it.
 There are only a limited number of spots; therefore it is highly recommended to apply early.
-Other details, pertinent only to those who are accepted, will be mailed to students once they are accepted.
+Other details, pertinent only to those who are accepted, are mailed to students once they are accepted.
 This includes: orientation information, daily schedule details, graduation ceremony information, etc.

 The program does not provide lunches.
 Students can bring food or money to purchase food.